-Palliative care is a specialised part of medical care, involving measures to provide patients with relief from pain and symptoms of serious illness.
-The aim of palliative care is to maximise and improve quality of life for both patients and their relatives, and applies regardless of diagnosis or stage of disease.
+Palliative care is a specialised part of medical care, involving measures to provide residents with relief from pain and symptoms of serious illness.
+The aim of palliative care is to maximise and improve quality of life for both residents and their relatives, and applies regardless of diagnosis or stage of disease.
 Palliative care can be provided at home which enables ageing in place, or at an aged care facility.

-Palliative care focuses on the affirmation of life, viewing dying as a normal process – it doesn’t focus on accelerating or slowing the process of death, but rather aims to help patients live an active, healthy and happy life, while also supporting loved ones.
+Palliative care focuses on the affirmation of life, viewing dying as a normal process – it doesn’t focus on accelerating or slowing the process of death, but rather aims to help residents live an active, healthy and happy life, while also supporting loved ones.

-When it comes to our palliative care program at Kew Gardens, our focus is on providing help and improving the experience of dying and the end of life in residential aged care, for patients and their family.
+When it comes to our palliative care program at Kew Gardens, our focus is on providing help and improving the experience of dying and the end of life in residential aged care, for residents and their family.